 - Dragon Quest V starts with the main character dreaming about his own birth.

 - Remakes of Dragon Quest III add the Recall/Remember/Recollect skill, which lets the Hero remember anything they've memorized.
 Learning and casting the stronger spells allows the Hero to recall things from further and further back in time.
 Including the last time they heard their father's voice, back when they were very young.

 - It is implied in the original Japanese script and the script for the remake of Metal Gear Solid, as well as stated in the Director's Commentary for the same game, that Psycho Mantis subconsciously remembers his own mother giving up her own life to give birth to him.

-- Similarly, its implied that Raiden has some memories of his birth in Metal Gear Solid 4, as he mentions that he was "born on a rainy day."
+- Similarly, its implied that Raiden has some memories of his birth in Metal Gear Solid 4: Guns of the Patriots, as he mentions that he was "born on a rainy day."
 As his parents were murdered by Solidus while he was still very young, it's unlikely that they would have told him.

 - In Golden Sun: Dark Dawn, Eoleo comments on Kraden having not aged a day since they encountered in Golden Sun: The Lost Age, at which time Eoleo was a toddler.
 It's immediately commented on, with the excuse that he was a very precocious toddler.

 - Pointedly averted in the first two games, where it's a plot point that Ivan doesn't remember his birth family.